Wednesday, 22 October 2025

 Brutus pretends sincerity while kneeling before Caesar to request Cimber’s brother’s freedom.
 He avoids appearing insincere, masking his involvement in the conspiracy.
 This careful deception highlights Brutus’s internal conflict between loyalty to Caesar and his belief in Rome’s good, portraying him as a morally complex character.

-8. What is the meaning of Caesar’s “I am constant as the northern star”?
+8. What is the meaning of Caesar’s “I am as constant as the northern star”?

 Caesar claims he is unwavering in decisions, just as the northern star remains fixed.
 This simile highlights his pride and belief in his invincibility.
 Dramatically, it is ironic, as he will be assassinated moments later.
 The statement underscores Caesar’s hubris and creates tension through foreshadowing.